chikko80/error-lens.nvim/README.md

 ## 🚀 Usage
 After installing and configuring the plugin, it will automatically enhance the diagnostic display in Neovim.

+## ⚠️ Disclaimer:
+I recently switched from VsCode to Neovim and really missed that plugin.
+Therefore i tried to code it myself.
+I am not really familiar with Lua, so if you find any bugs please raise an issue.
+PRs and improvements or ideas are also welcome.

 ## 📚 Credits